Smoke alarms save lives, but only when they are working properly.

 The stairways are the escape routes, and must be kept completely clear.
 Fire doors must be kept closed, not propped open.

-We maintain these areas weekly but please report any piles of rubbish or other items to your housing officer immediately.
-You can call us on 01305 216060.
+We maintain these areas weekly but please contact us to report any piles of rubbish or other items to us so we can take action.